w3c/PWETF/W3C_Chairs_Training.md

 ### Between Expected and Unacceptable behaviour

-In CEPC, we outline both Expected behaviours and Unacceptable ones, but in some cases, behaviour can fall into a grey area between both.
+In the CoC, we outline both Expected behaviours and Unacceptable ones, but in some cases, behaviour can fall into a grey area between both.

 This is really where factors like frequency, impact, and judgement come into play.
 A behaviour or action that is an annoyance in isolation can become bullying, intimidation, or offensive when done repeatedly.